-Madhu Pandit Dasa has demonstrated his ability to build organizations of excellence in the non-profit sector, and is held in high esteem for his contribution to society in humanitarian, cultural, and spiritual spheres.
+Sri Madhu Pandit Dasa has demonstrated his ability to build organizations of excellence in the non-profit sector, and is held in high esteem for his contribution to society in humanitarian, cultural, and spiritual spheres.
 He has been instrumental in conceiving and implementing many social initiatives that impact millions of people in India, giving them a better quality of life.
-Besides his achievements in the social sector, he has evolved innovative ideas in presenting the ancient cultural ethos of India in a modern scientific and technological context.
+Besides his achievements in the social sector, he has evolved innovative ideas in presenting the ancient cultural ethos of India in a modern, scientific and technological context.

 A temple for Sri Sri Radha Krishna

-In 1988, the Government of Karnataka allotted 6.5 acres of a rocky abandoned hillock in the city to set up a cultural complex.
+In 1988, the Government of Karnataka allotted 6.5 acres of a rocky abandoned hillock in Bangalore to set up a cultural complex.
 Being dissatisfied with what the commissioned architects were proposing for the cultural complex, he took upon himself to design the complex according to what he had envisioned.
 Soon he also started organizing efforts to raise funds for the construction of the complex.

-The next ten years unfolded an unprecedented scale of development on the hillock, now called the Hare Krishna Hill: the design and construction of a colossal cultural complex, mobilization of support and fund raising to a tune of Rs.
+The next ten years unfolded an unprecedented scale of development on the hillock, now called the Hare Krishna Hill: the design and construction of a colossal cultural complex, mobilization of support and fund raising to the tune of Rs.
 38 crores (Rs.380 million or $ 9.5 million) and recruiting and training nearly 100 full-time dedicated members of ISKCON.
 The monumental Cultural Complex was inaugurated in 1997 by the then President of India Dr. Shankar Dayal Sharma.

 The primary purpose of this is to establish self-sufficient farming communities.
 The farming techniques employed are traditional and organic to promote pro-environmental agriculture.
 Hundreds of farmers are deriving inspiration to adopt environmental and soil friendly agricultural methods researched and disseminated scientifically from this model farm.
 Rural women are trained in this farm in the practices and methods of organic farming.
 This farm is also supporting hundreds of farmers during the transition from chemical to organic farms.
 Many neighboring farms have successfully converted into organic farms.